 But that alone is not enough of a hassle to make a Taichung Bike Week visit a reasonable substitute for the Taipei Show.
 The High Speed Rail gets you from Taipei to Taichung in around 50 minutes.

-Getting off at the Taichung City Hall station delivers you right at The Lin hotel wedding venue located right behind the station on Taiwan Boulevard.
+Getting off at the Taichung City Hall station delivers you right at The Lin hotel wedding venue located directly behind the station on Taiwan Boulevard.

 Booths were quick to appear alongside the room-based meeting spaces as the show developed over the years.